kobenguyent/codeceptjs-testrail/.github/CONTRIBUTING.md

 To start you need:

 1. Fork and clone the repo.
-2. Run `npm i` to install all required libraries
+2. Run `npm i` to install needed libraries
 3. Do the changes.
 4. Add/Update Test (if possible)
 5. Update documentation